 Ellen has stated in the book "On Women Turning 50" that she did not attend the 1975 Academy Awards, where she won the Best Actress award for Alice Doesn't Live Here Anymore (1974), because she was certain she would win and could not handle the pressure and attention.
 After attending several later Oscar ceremonies at which she lost, she regretted not being there to accept her award.

 Ellen was chosen by People Magazine as one of the "50 Most Beautiful People in the World" in May 2001.

 Ellen has one grandchild.

-Ellen was not able to attend the 1975 Academy Awards Ceremony, thus couldn't accept her Best Actress Oscar for Alice Doesn't Live Here Anymore in 1974.
-Martin Scorsese, the film's director, accepted her Oscar on her behalf.
+Ellen was not able to attend the 1975 Academy Awards Ceremony, thus couldn't accept her Best Actress in a Leading Role for Alice Doesn't Live Here Anymore.
+Martin Scorsese accepted her Oscar on her behalf.

 Ellen: I'm writing my memoirs right now and I keep getting asked that question about who would play me.
 It's such a scary idea that I have no idea what the answer is.

 Ellen: When you've been an actress for 45 years as I have, it's a feast or famine life.